 Today, we’re seeing accelerated innovation.
 In the last six months, we’ve seen institutions iterate on existing practices and adopt mobile to support social distancing.
 Given this, institutions looking to best reach their audience have moved event communications, student life resources, and more to mobile devices.

 Moving from live events to virtual events with mobile

 Over the years, over 80% of the top 100 universities in the US have relied on Guidebook and our drag-and-drop Builder platform to create engaging campus apps.
-Generally, a school’s way of dipping their toes in the ‘mobile apps water’ is by first building an app for their large scale events, like New Student Orientation and Open House, and scaling usage into other departments and events over time.
+Generally, a school’s way of dipping their toes in the ‘mobile apps water’ is by first building an app for their large-scale events, like New Student Orientation and Open House, and scaling usage into other departments and events over time.

 As COVID-19 reached the US and graduation ceremonies went virtual, connection and engagement were more important than ever.
-With remote audiences now tuning into virtual graduations ceremonies, from around the country and world, our Product and Engineering teams quickly mobilized to supercharge our platform to support both Virtual and Hybrid events.
+With remote audiences now tuning into virtual graduation ceremonies, from around the country and world, our Product and Engineering teams quickly mobilized to supercharge our platform to support both Virtual and Hybrid events.

 Our product allows you to offer virtual event-goers an interactive experience when participating in events such as:

 Guidebook’s mobile apps, packed with engaging features, including 1:1 chat, Interact social feed, surveys, polls, keep attendees focused on your event rather than scrolling through social media.
 Guidebook Web, our new and enhanced web version, offers attendees the opportunity to browse event information and engage from their computers.